The Clinton Chronicles: Later developments

 The New York Times interviewed some of the participants in the film after it aired for followup developments.
-Gary Parks, who appeared in a segment of the film discussing the suspicious circumstances of the death of his father while investigating Clinton's womanizing, admitted he embellished some details in the film, but still believes his father was killed for political reasons.
+Gary Parks, who appeared in a segment of the film discussing the suspicious circumstances of the death of his father, who investigated Clinton's womanizing, admitted he embellished some details in the film, but still believes his father was killed for political reasons.
 Linda Ives, the mother of Kevin Ives, stated that her interest for participating was solving the mystery of her son's death, and was concerned her comments were used for political purposes.
 Bill Duncan, a former IRS agent who investigated the Mena accusations regretted appearing on the film, stating, "I would not have willingly been a part of it had I known where that footage would end up".

 Matrisciana produced a followup video focused exclusively on the Mena airport drug smuggling and murder accusations.
 Two police officers accused in that film of being involved with the murders of Ives and Henry attempted to sue Matrisciana for defamation.
 They initially prevailed; however, lost the case when it was appealed.
 The appeal focused primarily on free speech and the ability to criticize public figures.
 Even though the judges overturned the ruling of defamation, they were critical of the film in their ruling, saying it blurred the lines between fact and fiction.